Gun turret

 A modern naval gun turret (A French 100 mm naval gun on the Maillé-Brézé pictured) allows firing of the cannons via remote control.
 Loading of ammunition is also often done by automatic mechanisms.

-A gun turret (or simply turret) is a mounting platform from which weapons can be fired that affords protection, visibility and ability to turn and aim.
+A gun turret (or simply turret) is a mounting platform from which weapons can be fired that affords protection, visibility and the ability to turn and aim.
 A modern gun turret is generally a rotatable weapon mount that houses the crew or mechanism of a projectile-firing weapon and at the same time lets the weapon be aimed and fired in some degree of azimuth and elevation (cone of fire).

 Description

 Rotating gun turrets protect the weapon and its crew as they rotate.
 When this meaning of the word "turret" started being used at the beginning of the 1860s, turrets were normally cylindrical.
-Barbettes were an alternative to turrets; with a barbette the protection was fixed, and the weapon and crew were on a rotating platform inside the barbette.
+Barbettes were an alternative to turrets; with a barbette, the protection was fixed, and the weapon and crew were on a rotating platform inside the barbette.
 In the 1890s, armoured hoods (also known as "gun houses") were added to barbettes; these rotated with the platform (hence the term "hooded barbette").
 By the early 20th century, these hoods were known as turrets.
 Modern warships have gun-mountings described as turrets, though the "protection" on them is limited to protection from the weather.

 Rotating turrets can be mounted on a fortified building or structure such as a coastal blockhouse, be part of a land battery, be mounted on a combat vehicle, a naval ship, or a military aircraft, they may be armed with one or more machine guns, automatic cannons, large-calibre guns, or missile launchers.
 They may be manned or remotely controlled and are most often protected to some degree, if not actually armoured.

 The protection provided by the turret may be against battle damage, the weather conditions, general environment in which the weapon or its crew will be operating.
 The name derives from the pre-existing noun turret, from the French "touret", diminutive of the word "tower", meaning a self-contained protective position which is situated on top of a fortification or defensive wall as opposed to rising directly from the ground, in which case it constitutes a tower.